Shyam-Chen/TypeScript-Solutions/src/Easy/README.md

 * [x] 1002.
 Find Common Characters
 * [ ] 1005.
 Maximize Sum Of Array After K Negations
 * [ ] 1009.
 Complement of Base 10 Integer
+* [ ] 1010.
+Pairs of Songs With Total Durations Divisible by 60
 * [ ] 1013.
 Partition Array Into Three Parts With Equal Sum
 * [ ] 1018.
 Binary Prefix Divisible By 5
 * [ ] 1021.
 Remove Outermost Parentheses